 The plaintiffs requested supplemental damages to cover the adverse tax consequences of the verdict.
 The trial court awarded \$168,000 in additional damages for adverse tax consequences.
-Notably, that amount accounted for tax on only the economic damages and did not include an offset for tax on the \$120,000 of noneconomic damages.
+Notably, this amount accounted only for tax on the economic damages, and did not include an offset for tax on the \$120,000 of noneconomic damages.
 Thus, the plaintiffs received a tax gross-up on only part of their award.

-The plaintiffs appealed, arguing for a tax offset on their entire award.
-Citing Blaney, in which the Washington Supreme Court determined that damages for adverse federal income tax consequences could be awarded, the Washington Court of Appeals agreed.
-That seems consistent with the Third Circuit's recent opinion in Eshelman.
+Plaintiffs appealed, arguing for a tax offset on all of their awards.
+Citing Blaney v.
+International Association of Machinists and Aerospace Workers22 (where the Washington Supreme Court determined that damages for adverse federal income tax consequences could be awarded), the Court of Appeals agreed.
+This seems consistent with the Third Circuit's recent Eshelman opinion.

-Despite these developments, many courts continue to scrutinize the gross-up of damage awards due to adverse tax consequences.
-The court in O'Neill v.
-Sears, Roebuck and Co. addressed damages for front and back pay and compensatory and liquidated damages under the Age Discrimination in Employment Act.
-Receiving front and back pay in a lump sum produced higher taxes, so the court allowed a supplemental award for taxes on the front and back pay components.
-To be made whole, the plaintiff was entitled to an award for negative tax consequences.
+Notwithstanding these developments, many courts continue to scrutinize grossing-up damage awards due to adverse tax consequences.
+In O'Neill v.
+Sears, Roebuck and Company,23 the court addressed damages for front and back pay, compensatory, and liquidated damages under the Age Discrimination in Employment Act (ADEA).
+Receiving front and back pay in a lump sum produced higher taxes, so the court allowed a supplemental award for taxes on the front and back pay component.
+To be made whole, plaintiff was entitled to an award for negative tax consequences.